giellalt/giellalt.github.io/infra/GettingStartedOnLinux.md

 # Installing required auxiliary programs

 You need a number of tools for the build chain.
-Installation **differs** depending on your Linux distribution (here you must thus find your type of Linux):
+Installation **differs** depending on what Linux distribution you have, Ubuntu, Fedora or Centos:

-### Ubuntu
+### Ubuntu (all this in one command)

 ```
 sudo apt-get install autoconf automake libtool libsaxonb-java python3-pip \
 python3-lxml  python3-bs4 python3-html5lib libxml-twig-perl antiword xsltproc \